 Finding tools for digital marketing

 With a background as a tech journalist, I have this weird interest in new technology.
-Whenever I find something new I can try out, I get excited, and I love spending time on ProductHunt to see what’s new.
+Whenever I find something new I can try out, I get excited.
+I love spending time on ProductHunt to see what new products that might help me at work.
 Maybe not the most normal thing to do on a Sunday night.

-But I started out like most people: writing reports, making presentations and sometimes using spreadsheets to do calculations.
+However, I started like most people: writing reports, making presentations and sometimes using spreadsheets to do calculations.
 I guess most of my time is still spent putting thoughts on paper, and my every day “martech stack” is still pretty basic.

 Everyone can learn data analysis